brpandey/piranha/README.md

 ## Lastly
-If you want to blow away the database, just type mix uninstall and you can test out a fresh new state when you run iex -S mix again.
+If you want to blow away the database, just type mix db_uninstall and you can test out a fresh new state when you run iex -S mix again.
 The mix db_uninstall task is defined in database.ex

 Starting the app is as easy as iex -S mix in the project directory which will run the server on localhost:3000